Hospital Abuse: Reardon Case

 Few legal cases have garnered as much Connecticut media attention as the case against Dr. George Reardon, a physician at St. Francis Hospital in Hartford, who sexually abused countless children.
 Dr. Reardon practiced medicine as an endocrinologist at St. Francis Hospital for almost 40 years.
 Over the course of his career, hundreds of children were seen in his offices to participate in what Dr. Reardon described to be a growth study.
 It was only in 2007 that Dr. Reardon's growth study was discovered to actually be a cover up for a massive child pornography enterprise.

 Dr. Reardon's story begins in 1963 when he was first hired to work at St. Francis Hospital.
 The 1960s were a busy time for hospitals that were trying to develop medical research departments.
 St. Francis hired the young Dr. Reardon to work at and head up its endocrinology department.
-Almost immediately children began arriving at Dr. Reardon's office.
-Parents were promised by Dr. Reardon that their children would be benefiting society by participating in a growth study.
-As part of the growth study Dr. Reardon would have to disrobe the children and then photograph and measure all of their body parts, including their genitals.
+Almost immediately, children began arriving at Dr. Reardon's office.
+Dr. Reardon promised parents that their children would be benefiting society by participating in a growth study.
+As part of the growth study, Dr. Reardon would have to disrobe the children and then photograph and measure all of their body parts, including their genitals.
 St. Francis purchased large quantities of film for Dr. Reardon as well as other photographic developing materials.
-By 1969, Dr. Reardon had advised the Hospital that he had collected data on several hundred children and that he was going to continue to need money to purchase additional film and photography equipment.
+By 1969, Dr. Reardon had advised the hospital that he had collected data on several hundred children and that he was going to continue to need money to purchase additional film and photography equipment.

 Other than sharing his story with his brother and some mental health professionals, Tim never told anyone about the abuse.
 He was embarrassed by the abuse and he was not sure that anyone would ever believe him.
 This was a trusted and prominent doctor at St. Francis Hospital, after all.